App Tiers Affected:

 In the context of cybersecurity, risk is often expressed as an “equation”—Threats x Vulnerabilities = Risk—as if vulnerabilities were something you could multiply by threats to arrive at risk.
 This is a misleading and incomplete representation, as we’ll see shortly.
 To explain risk, we’ll define its basic components and draw some analogies from the well-known children’s tale of The Three Little Pigs.1

 Wait!
-Don’t decide to bail just because you think a children’s tale is too juvenile to explain the complexities of information security.
+Before you decide to bail because you think a children’s tale is too juvenile to explain the complexities of information security, think again!
 In the Infosec world where perfect analogies are hard to come by, The Three Little Pigs provides some pretty useful ones.
 Recall that the hungry Big Bad Wolf threatens to eat the three little pigs by blowing down their houses, the first one built of straw, the third one built of bricks.
 (We’ll ignore the second pig with his house built of sticks since he’s in pretty much the same boat as the first pig.)

 Defining the Components of Risk